Ukraine war: German 'dual-use exports' to Russia under scrutiny | DW | 16.03.2022

 Russia was the fourth-largest recipient country for such goods from Germany in 2020, after China, the United States and Brazil, Welt am Sonntag reported, citing government data.

-A previous report by Germany's main public TV news program, Tagesschau, revealed that drones used in the conflict in eastern Ukraine had likely been assembled in Russia using engines and cameras from other countries, including Germany.
+A previous report by Germany public broadcaster ARD revealed that drones used in the conflict in eastern Ukraine had likely been assembled in Russia using engines and cameras from other countries, including Germany.

 German companies also helped to supply a global positioning system (GPS) module to a Swiss company, according to the OSCE report, which ended up in a Russian military drone.
 The unmanned aerial vehicle has also been seen in action in eastern Ukraine.